famedly/frontend-ci-templates/README.md

 ## dart/

 These are dart project specific checks.
-They are automatically enabled, if a pubspec.yml is found in the root of the project.

-Make sure you define the FLUTTER_IMAGE_TAG variable, so that it doesn't use the latest image by default.
+Make sure you define the flutter_version and dart_version variables, so that it knows what container to use.

 ### dart_analyzer

 Runs the dart analyzer, formatter and pub get.

-### dart_review_app

-Deploys a review app.
-This requires a build_web job in an earlier stage and the `FAMEDLY_REVIEW_APP` variable set.
-Because of GitLab limitations, a default build_web job is added.
-Please redefine it as needed.

-This also adds support for a review and QA environment:

-- The QA environment is created on tags starting with `qa`.
-There is only one of those always accessible under the same url.
-- The staging environment is automatically deployed to when a version is tagged and also always available under the same url (but distinct from the qa env).
+## review_app

+Allows deploying a review app to our testservers.
+This is currently just done on PRs and they are not cleaned up.